-Editor’s note: This week we tackle the never-ending debate over what is called, in journalese, the “nut graf” — that so-what paragraph or section that pulls out of the news or narrative to provide context and significance.
+Editor’s note: We’re looking at the never-ending debate over what is called, in journalese, the “nut graf” — that so-what paragraph or section that pulls out of the news or narrative to provide context and significance.
 In earlier posts, veteran writer and story coach Chip Scanlan weighed in with a strong caution about the dangers of the nut, and I countered with thoughts on how to use variations of the nut to help both the story and the storyteller.

 Today, we offer perspectives from more than 20 top journalists who work in a range of publications and platforms.
 They are presented in no particular order.
 We have left terminology and spelling as each person uses it.
 There may seem a sameness to the comments, but the nuances provide depth and creative possibility — everything from the nut graf as crunchy protein to a traveler’s map to your most comfy pair of blue jeans.

 By the way, every tag line below could include the phrase “award-winning.”

 Burning Bush Graf.
 That’s my name for it.

 Because God, through the bush, is talking to Moses and laying down what’s gonna be.
 The bush speaks for God, basically.
 God trumps Moses, you see.
 But I don’t want to call it the God Graf.
 God, through the Burning Bush, tells an insecure Moses what’s what.